piersfinlayson/pico1541-rs/BUILD.md

 ### Attaching the pico1541 to your probe

 You need to connect the debug probe Pico to the 3 debug pins on the Pico you want to flash pico1541-rs onto.
-You can find these 3 debug pins at the opposite end of the Pico to the USB connector.
+You can find these 3 debug pins at the opposite end of the Pico to the USB connector, or, on a W variant, just above the WiFi IC shield.
 They are labelled DEBUG on the top of the BOARD and SWDIO/GND/SWCLK on the bottom.

+Using another Pico as the probe:
 * Probe pin 3 (GND) <-> Pico DEBUG GND
 * Probe pin 4 (GP2) <-> Pico DEBUG SWCLK
 * Probe pin 5 (GP3) <-> Pico DEBUG SWDIO

+Or, if using a dedicated Debug Probe, the orange wire goes to SWCLK, the black to GND, and yellow to SWDIO.

 Now when you run ```probe-rs info``` should give you this output (amongst some warnings about the lack of JTAG support):